-- Domain experts: for any particular industry vertical or function, there are usually experts in these areas with deep networks and knowledge.
+Domain experts: for any particular industry vertical or function, there are usually experts in these areas with deep networks and knowledge.
 People ask them for advice, and they dedicate resources to staying on top of the significant and rising players – and as a result, they’re often aware of great companies before they become broadly known.

-- Fellow investors: private equity funds, venture capitalists, and other investors are spending as much time as you are trying to find great investments – but not every great company will be a fit for them.
-This could be due to size, valuation, stage, industry focus, prior experiences, or a number of other issues.
+Fellow investors: private equity companies, venture capitalists, and other dealmakers and GPs are spending as much time as you are trying to find great investments – but not every great company will be a fit for them.
+This could be due to size, valuation, stage, industry focus, liquidity issues, prior experiences, or several other issues.
 As a result, other investors – even those that are ‘competitive’ to you – can end up being good sources of deals.

 Service providers: lawyers, accountants, insurance brokers, local banks, investment banks, and others who work with CEOs and business owners likely know of impressive, under-the-radar companies.
-Moreover, these professionals work every day to become trusted advisors to those owners – making them key sources of influence in beginning a conversation.
+Moreover, these professionals work daily to become trusted advisors to those owners – making them key sources of influence in beginning a conversation.

 Intermediaries: investment bankers, business brokers, and M&A advisors exist to find companies ready to go through a transaction process and help them find the right investor.
-While in some domains (e.g., venture capital firms), it’s far better for the management team themselves to handle the process – these intermediaries come into contact with potentially relevant companies all the time as a result of their work.
+While in some domains (e.g., venture capital firms), it’s far better for the management team to handle the process – these intermediaries always come into contact with potentially relevant companies due to their work.
 This audience is especially relevant for buyout and private equity fund deal teams in the middle market.

 Corporate Development + Business Development teams: in larger organizations, these departments are tasked with understanding the ecosystem of relevant players to their business.
-As a result, members of these teams often have unique insight into under-the-radar private companies or startups that are relevant to their world, key trends they’re monitoring, and where their acquisition and partnership interests lie.
+As a result, members of these teams often have unique insight into under-the-radar private companies or early-stage startups that are relevant to their world, key trends they’re monitoring, and where their acquisition and partnership interests lie.

 Once you have laid out your understanding of the relevant deal sources, you can assess your existing relationship network and how it’s currently driving your sourcing deals: